 English program.
 Students who successfully complete nine credits through the Bridge program are eligible to waive the TOEFL/IELTS requirement.

-All international undergraduate students are required to complete a financial affidavit showing that they have enough money to cover the cost of two semesters at IUP.
+All international undergraduate applicants are required to demonstrate that they have funding for at minimum the first year of attendance at IUP before an immigration document can be created.
+View our Undergraduate Program Cost Estimate below to view costs for two semesters of study at IUP (tuition, fees, room and board) and possible scholarships international students are eligible for.
 If a sponsor is someone other than a parent, a bank statement or letter from the sponsor

 is required.
 Bank statements and letters cannot be more than one year old.

 Official transcripts from a high school or other secondary school in English are required for all students.

 If you wish to transfer credits from another college or university, make sure to indicate that you are a transfer student

 on the application and forward your college transcripts, also.
 You will receive an evaluation of your credits during Orientation.
 Visit the Online Transfer Credit Equivalency System to

 see if you can preview how your credits will transfer.